Run for the Sun: Plot

-Katie Connors (Jane Greer), on the editorial staff of Sight magazine, journeys to San Marcos, a remote Mexican fishing village, seeking novelist and adventurer Mike Latimer (Richard Widmark), who has abandoned writing "at the peak of his fame" and dropped from sight.
-She soon learns that he is indeed there, indulging in drinking, fishing, hunting, and flying his aircraft.
-Katie contrives to meet him, pretending not to know his identity, but Latimer easily sees through her clumsy denials and is immediately attracted to her.
-Over the next several days they enjoy each other's company, but Katie may be falling in love with him and conceals the real reason she is there.
+While working for Sight magazine, journalist Katie Connors goes to San Marcos, a remote Mexican fishing village.
+She seeks novelist and adventurer Mike Latimer, who has abandoned writing "at the peak of his fame" and dropped from sight.
+He is in the village, indulging in drinking, fishing, hunting, and flying his aircraft.
+Katie contrives to meet Latimer, who is smitten.
+Over the next days, Katie starts falling in love with him but conceals the reason she is there.

-After Latimer explains that his wife was the muse behind his literary success, and that he quit writing because she left him to be with his best friend, Katie decides to go back to New York.
+After Latimer explains that his wife was the muse behind his literary success, and that he quit writing because she left him to be with his best friend, Katie decides to return to New York City.
 Latimer offers to fly her to Mexico City and asks Katie to write down her address to keep in touch.
-During the flight, the magnetized notebook in Katie's purse affects the aircraft's magnetic compass and they find themselves lost over jungle.
-The aircraft runs out of fuel and Latimer crash-lands in a small clearing.
+During the flight, the magnetized notebook in Katie's purse affects the aircraft's magnetic compass, and they find themselves lost over jungle.
+The aircraft runs out of fuel and Latimer crash-lands in a clearing.
 Knocked unconscious, he wakes up to find himself in a bed in the main house of a hacienda.

-Katie introduces him to their rescuers, an Englishman named Browne (Trevor Howard) and the Dutch archaeologist Dr. van Anders (Peter van Eyck), who live on the estate with Jan (Carlos Henning) a third European.
-Latimer feels that he once met the cordial Browne, a big game hunter himself, but cannot place it.
-The more suspicious and secretive Anders asks about a rifle bullet that Latimer always carries with him, which Latimer relates is a souvenir and good luck charm from the D-Day invasion, a time when his courage failed him.
-Almost immediately the couple senses that things are not as they appear.
+Katie introduces him to their rescuers, the Englishman Browne and the Dutch archaeologist Dr. Van Anders, who live on the estate with Jan, another European.
+When asked about a rifle bullet that Latimer carries, he says that it is a souvenir and good luck charm from the D-Day invasion, a time when his courage failed him.

-Browne keeps a pack of savage dogs to prowl the estate and control the local populace; when Latimer goes to examine the condition of his aircraft, it has disappeared; Browne claims he has no contact to the outside world and Katie doubts that Anders is really an archaeologist.
-However friction develops between them when a newscast on the radio announcing their disappearance reveals Katie's identity and original purpose.
-Katie tries to persuade Latimer that she no longer intends to write the story but he rebuffs her.
+Browne, a big game hunter, claims that he has no contact with the outside world.
+He keeps savage dogs to prowl the estate and control the local populace.
+When Latimer goes to examine the condition of his aircraft, it has disappeared.
+Later, a newscast on the radio announcing their disappearance reveals Katie's identity and original purpose.
+Katie tries to persuade an offended Latimer that she no longer intends to write the story but he rebuffs her.